UPDATED NOV 4, 2019

 If you stroll down Edgewood Ave.
 SE looking for a yellow coffee shop, you’ll miss it.
 Chrome Yellow (actually painted navy blue) has a chic, fashion-forward style.
 Not only do they sell coffee, but they sell clothing and accessories, too.
 Journals, bags, hats — you name it, they’ve got it.
 But to ensure that you still receive the best quality coffee, for each new season, Chrome Yellow’s barista staff gathers together to test and sample new coffee blends.

 Why have one coffee shop/roaster combo when you can have six?
 Yep, Octane Coffee / Bar has six locations in Atlanta: Grant Park, Westside, Buckhead, Homewood, Uptown, and a sleek space in Woodruff Arts Center.
 In addition to roasting their own beans, they also purchase their milk from local dairy farms.
 Local pride doesn’t keep them from branching out and creating their own coffee blends, though.
 Stop by and try Gravy, a sweet but strong coffee blend.
 Sample their White Lightning too; it’s a delightful, fruity roast.
-Fitt Tip: each Octane location has a different set of operation hours, so double check what time an individual Octane café is open before you stop by unless you like wasting time.
+Fitt Tip: each Octane location has a different set of operation hours, so double check what time an individual Octane café is open before you stop by.

 Not too far from Chrome Yellow on Edgewood Avenue SE, Docent Coffee has occupied the former Cafe + Velo space.
 But instead of cherishing bikes and coffee, Docent is all about art and coffee.
 Supporting local artists with spotlights on their site as well as in-shop curations, this neighborhood spot is classy and cultured.
 And as a roaster, cafe serving croissants, house-made sandwiches, and artisan toasts, and counter-serve coffee shop, the atmosphere encourages you to stay all day.
 That, and the coffee membership that can grant you unlimited coffee for one price.